2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 - To allow for a NPC to talk, we have decided to use the interface **Talkable**.
 This requires the implementer to have the method **getMonologue()** which is responsible for getting the monologue spoken by the implementer.
 This meets the SOLID principles *Interface Segregation Principle* as it separates the single action of monologuing as its own interface.
+In addition, we are also able to uphold the **Open-Close Principle** as we can continue to add additional objects that can talk without modifying those that use the **Talkable** in their methods (**SpeakAction**).
--
+- Having **Toad** store the **SpeakAction** as part of their action list isn't a con as this utilises the existing action system of engine which checks adjacent tiles for available actions for the **Player**.

 <br>